pdelteil/BugBountyReportTemplates/takeovers/Unbounce.md

 ## Impact

-It's extremely vulnerable to attacks as a malicious user could create any web page with any content and host it on the vulnerable domain.
+It's vulnerable to attacks as a malicious user could create any web page with any content and host it on the vulnerable domain.
 This would allow them to post malicious content which would be mistaken for a valid site.

 They could perform several attacks like:
  - Cookie Stealing